Natural horn: Repertoire

 The repertoire for horn includes many pieces that were originally written with the natural horn in mind.
 Until the development of the modern horn in the early to mid-19th century, Western music employed the natural horn and its natural brass brethren.
 Substantial contributors to the horn repertoire include Handel, Haydn, Mozart, Beethoven, Telemann, Weber, Brahms and many others.

 The chromatic abilities of recently developed brass instruments, however, opened new possibilities for composers of the Romantic era, and fit with the artistic currents of the time.
 By the end of the 19th century and the beginning of the 20th century, almost all music was written for the modern valved horn.

 However, the natural horn still found its way into the works of some composers.
 Brahms did not care for the valved horn and wrote for natural horn.
-Benjamin Britten's Serenade for Tenor, Horn and Strings, though written for the modern horn, makes notable use of the F harmonic series and has been recorded at least once on a natural horn.
+Benjamin Britten's Serenade for Tenor, Horn and Strings, though written for the modern horn, makes notable use of the F harmonic series and has been performed using the natural horn to produce a "sorrowful tone" as a consequence of its "fragile intonation".

 György Ligeti's Hamburg Concerto makes a great use of the natural horn and of natural sounds on the modern horn in the solo part and requires four natural horns in the orchestra.

-Natural horn and the modern horn

-Below lists natural horn keys with their corresponding fingering on the modern horn.
-If a piece of music says the key on the left you can press the key combination on the right on the modern double horn to get the correct tube length.
-This is useful for simulating natural horn when playing older compositions.